'

 Calella de Palafrugell & Llafranc

-*1 Prices for accomodation are estimates based on cost per person when two people share a room.
+*1 Prices for accommodation are estimates based on cost per person when two people share a room.
 Camping and hostels are cheaper.

 *2 Food prices are estimates for a three course meal without drinks included.